 Kimberly Silk is a librarian with a background in academic and data librarianship and a passion for conducting research to demonstrate how libraries impact their communities.
-As the Strategic Planning & Engagement Librarian at Hamilton Public Library, Kim is the primary liaison for community engagement initiatives and community-based research partnerships and provides the senior leadership team with research and data to inform decision-making, conducting social impact research, leading community engagement and facilitating the strategic planning process.
+As the Strategic Planning & Engagement Librarian at Hamilton Public Library, Kim is the primary liaison for community engagement initiatives and community-based research partnerships and provides the senior leadership team with research and data to support strategic planning and implementation.

 She is co-author of “So Much More: The Economic Impact of Toronto Public Library on the City of Toronto,” published in 2013 and the first library economic impact study of its kind in Canada.
-As Principal Consultant of BrightSail Research, she continues to work with public libraries across Canada to conduct research demonstrating the social impact of libraries.
-In 2014 she created the Library Research Network, a not-for-profit, curated, web-based repository of research relevant to libraries.
 Her most recent collaboration with Dr. Bill Irwin, “Creating a Culture of Evaluation: Taking Your Library from Talk to Action“, was published by OLA Press in May 2017.
 In 2014 she created the Library Research Network, a not-for-profit, curated, web-based repository of research relevant to libraries.

 Kim is actively involved as a volunteer in the library community and is an enthusiastic proponent of the role of the library and librarians in successful organizations.
 She served on the SLA Board of Directors (2013-2017) and is Past President (2013) of the SLA Toronto chapter.
 She is a member and active volunteer with the Ontario Library Association, and is past president of the Faculty of Information Alumni Association (2009-2011).
 She is also a member of the Canadian Evaluation Society, where she is working towards her designation as a Credentialed Evaluator (CE).

 Kim received a Bachelor of Arts (Honours) in English Literature from the University of Waterloo, followed by a Master of Library Science at the University of Toronto.
-She anticipates completing a Graduate Certificate in Evaluation from the School of Public Administration at the University of Victoria in December 2019.
+She recently completed a Graduate Certificate in Evaluation from the School of Public Administration at the University of Victoria.

 For a complete picture of Kim’s work experience, visit her LinkedIn profile.